amomen9/SQLServer-DBA-Tools/T-SQL_Backup&Restore/Version 1.0/README.md

 	8. If the database is to be restored on its own, this script automatically kills all sessions connected to the database except the current session, before restoring the database.
 The database will be returned to MULTI_USER at the end.

-For the backup operation, please use Backup_SQL_Server_Website.sql script.
+For the backup operation, please use Backup_SQL_Server_Website_sp.sql script.